buildingSMART/Sample-Test-Files/IFC 4.3/Georeferencing_Tin_3/readme.md

 This scenario covers the extra following concepts and/or IFC entities:

-Internala hole in the tin
+Internal hole in the tin

 ### Supporting files